MegaBitmap/PS2-SNL/README.md

 Example:  `%USERPROFILE%/Documents/PS2 Games/DVD/Grand Theft Auto III.iso`

 Start the SNL Manager app (SimpleNeutrinoLoaderGUI.exe).
+If no exFAT partitions are found, a prompt will appear to mount a virtual exFAT drive.
+Rip/copy any PlayStation 2 disc images you wish to load into the DVD or CD folder.
+Example:  `E:/DVD/Grand Theft Auto III.iso`
+The app can automatically convert Bin+Cue files to ISO if the box is checked then Synced.
+If you are using udpbd-vexfat, a regular folder can be used instead.
+For example in Documents, create a new folder PS2.
+Example:  `%USERPROFILE%/Documents/PS2 Games/DVD/Grand Theft Auto III.iso`
 Type in the IP address and click Connect.
 ![mainWindow](readmeImages/mainWindow.jpg)
 Then click Install to PS2 and choose the target.